momo-catcat/XuChengHe/_pages/CV.md

 ##### 2019.
 Course assistant for the 3rd course on climate science at high latitudes: eScience for linking Arctic measurements and modeling in Abisko
 #### *Supervision*
 ##### **Wenjuan Yu(2023.02-present)**, co-supervised doctoral researcher at University of Helsinki.
 Topic related to Arctic particle formation processes.
 ##### **Jiali Shen(2018.05-2023.04)**, co-supervised doctoral researcher at University of Helsinki.
 Topic related to dimethyl sulfide oxidation and marine particle formation.
 I started mentoring her as a senior student and now as a researcher.
-I work tightly with her since the beginning, conveying my knowledge on instrumentation, kinetic modeling, chamber experiments, scientific writing and other elements needed to be an independent researcher. **Graduated with a distinction (10%)**.
+I work tightly with her since the beginning, conveying my knowledge on instrumentation, kinetic modeling, chamber experiments, scientific writing and other elements needed to be an independent researcher.
 #### *Mentorship*
 ##### **Birte Rörup(2018.05-present)**, doctoral researcher at University of Helsinki.
 Topic related to iodine particle formation and aerosol measurements.
 ##### **Duzitian Li(2021.09-present)**, MSc student at Nanjing University.
 Topic related to investigating iodine species in polluted urban regions